EricZinda/InductorHtn/readme.md

 - /FXPlatform/iOS: 		Code specific to iOS and Mac
 - /FXPlatform/Win: 		Code specific to Windows
 - /FXPlatform/Prolog: 	The prolog compiler and runtime engine
+- /Python:				The Python interface and usage examples
 - /UnitTest++:			The UnitTest++ framework used to write unit tests (https://github.com/unittest-cpp/unittest-cpp)
 - /Tests:				Basic smoke tests used to make sure it compiled properly